-Being a psychologist is a vocation, a calling, to heal and significantly impact the well-being of individuals, marriages and families.
+Being a psychologist is a vocation, a calling to heal and significantly impact the well-being of individuals, marriages and families.

 Most clients have been wounded and betrayed, and some have wounded and betrayed others.
-A psychologist who understands modification, anger control, cognitive restructuring or communication skills training.
+A psychologist who understands the profession as a vocation does not simply see the addict, the spouse abuser or the struggling marriage in need of behavior modification, anger control, cognitive restructuring or communication skills training.
 Rather, the psychologist who is called sees the client in terms of his or her inherent dignity, created out of love and redeemed by love, as God himself sees the person.